 Dreaming of becoming a West Point Cadet and commissioning as an Army Officer?
 No matter where you are in your high school career (or before for that matter) understanding the admissions timeline is vital!
-For the graduation class of 2025, the West Point application deadline is January 31st, 2021.
+For the class of 2026, the West Point application deadline is January 31st, 2022.

 Download your free application deadline checklist below.